stefaniecg/stefaniecg.github.io/bib_dis/main.md

 In these discovery-sessions all participants are invited to share their opinion about scripture without retaliation, but rather with tolerance, humbleness, and kindness we are all called to share our interpretation of scripture.
 Active involvement of all participants is needed, included the moderators as just participants.
 Remember in this group setting there is no stablished _order_, as we are all reading and discovering the Word of the Lord together.
-We have to tolerate the opinion of the _lost_, yet always being ready to respectfully, kindly, and gently give defense for the reason of the hope that is in us [(1 Peter 3:15)](https://my.bible.com/bible/59/1PE.3.15).
+We have to tolerate the opinion of the _lost_, yet always being ready to respectfully, kindly, and gently give a defense for the reason of the hope that is in us [(1 Peter 3:15)](https://my.bible.com/bible/59/1PE.3.15).

    * Beware of divisions among the moderators, for satan will do anything to divide the team in order to stop the reading of the Word with the _lost_.
+Be wise as serpents and innocent as doves,

+>'Beloved, do not be surprised at the fiery trial when it comes upon you to test you, as though something strange were happening to you. '[(1 Peter 4:12)](https://my.bible.com/bible/59/1PE.4.12)
 >'but in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect, ' [(1 Peter 3:15)](https://my.bible.com/bible/59/1PE.3.15)
->'Beloved, do not be surprised at the fiery trial when it comes upon you to test you, as though something strange were happening to you. '[(1 Peter 4:12)](https://my.bible.com/bible/59/1PE.4.12)
+> ' “Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves. ' [(Matthew 10:16)](https://my.bible.com/bible/59/MAT.10.16)

 - **Duration**:
 Alef sessions would be finished in 5 weeks.